qiling07/qiling07.github.io/_pages/about.md

 <!-- My research interests revolve around computer systems and architecture.
 Currently, I am deeply engaged in computer security, with a specific emphasis on hardware security.
 I'm also intrigued by compiler and CPU optimizations in large-scale cloud computing systems.
 I want to contribute to more efficient and secure computer architectures. -->
 I want to make computer systems more eﬀicient and secure.
 Currently, my work focuses on computer micro-architecture, but my interest spans many other fields in computer architecture and operating systems.

 I am advised by [Shuwen Deng](https://caslab.csl.yale.edu/~shuwen/#) and [Baris Kasikci](https://web.eecs.umich.edu/~barisk/).
-I have also closely worked with [Yibo Pi](https://yibopi.github.io).
+I was also advised by [Yibo Pi](https://yibopi.github.io).

-I am applying for PhD programs and expect to graduate in Summer 2024.
+I am applying for PhD programs starting Fall 2024.
 Please reach out to me if you are looking for PhD students.

 Education
 ------